Student Awards for Academic Excellence

 - A scanned copy of your academic summary, which is available through the Registrar’s Office at no cost.

-A faculty member must submit a letter of nomination for the student applicant using the nomination link on this page.
-The letter should be on departmental letterhead and should describe in detail how the nominee has demonstrated superior scholarly or creative achievement through a notable paper or thesis, research project, creative or artistic endeavor, or other product of the student’s academic work.
+- A confidential letter of recommendation from a faculty member at UT Austin.
+The student should request the letter from the recommender via Interfolio as soon as possible during the application process.
+The letter should be on departmental letterhead and should describe in detail how the applicant has demonstrated superior scholarly or creative achievement through a notable paper or thesis, research project, creative or artistic endeavor, or other product of the student’s academic work.
 In case of a collaborative project, describe the student’s contribution and why it is substantial.
-The committee will pay particular attention to your explanation of the significance of the work in the context of the relevant field of study.
+The committee will pay particular attention to the recommender's explanation of the significance of the applicant's work in the context of the relevant field of study.

 All of the above materials must be uploaded and your application submitted no later than 11:59 p.m. on Wednesday, March 21, 2018 to be considered for the 2018 awards.